richardfrk/IEMergeDocx/README.md

 # IEMergeDocx

-Append/Merge doc and docx files at one.
+Append/Merge doc and docx files into one.
 Work with Images, Graphics and Tables.